 b) total area of stickies and non-tacky polymeric contaminants per size class and/or clustered for the chemical properties;

-c) logarithmic area density per size class (calculation according to[6]) and/or clustered for the chemical properties.
+c) logarithmic area density per size class (calculation according to Reference [6]) and/or clustered for the chemical properties.

 The software classifies the measured stickies and non-tacky polymeric contaminants as specific values.
 For this purpose, the following steps shall be performed: